zedroopy/DCS_Radio_Mission_Mod/README.md

 It's meant to help mission designers, saving them from setting all presets on all 'Client' units each new mission they create.
  ### XML Template
 The XML template has to follow the default template tree, as it's validated against an XSD upon launch.
-For those unfamiliar with XML, it means it wouldn't accept new fields, and presets are limited to the maximum number set by DCS.
+For those unfamiliar with XML, it means it wouldn't accept new fields, and presets are limited.
-It also means you can order each whole aircraft node as you'd like for example.
+Basically, you can order each whole node as you'd like, but refrain from changing anything other than the frequencies (inner text).

 ----------
 # DCS_Radio_Mission_Mod